 York County operates one of the most proficient Agricultural Land Preservation programs in the nation.
-Since the first York County Agricultural Land Preservation Board was appointed in 1990, the program has preserved more than 246 farms totaling more than 38,300 acres.
+Since the first York County Agricultural Land Preservation Board was appointed in 1990, the program has preserved more than 41,216.12 acres and 278 farms (four donations).

 Why preserve agricultural lands?

 York County produces approximately about $212 million annually in agricultural products, raw product, or "at the farm gate receipts".
 PA Farm Bureau indicates this figure increases 5.8 fold within the region as the raw product is processed and refined into final products, creating nearly a $750 million industry in York County.